Stock Markets Extend Losses Over US Tariffs, Recession Fears - UrduPoint

 Stock Markets Extend Losses Over US Tariffs, Recession Fears

-London, (APP - UrduPoint / Pakistan Point News - 12th Mar, 2025) Global stock markets extended losses on Tuesday after President Donald Trump doubled planned tariffs on Canadian steel, aggravating concerns his trade policies could push the United States toward recession.
+New York, (APP - UrduPoint / Pakistan Point News - 12th Mar, 2025) Global stock markets extended losses on Tuesday as US President Donald Trump waffled on the size of tariffs he will levy on Canadian steel, aggravating concerns his trade policies could push the United States toward recession.

-In New York, the Dow index of blue-chip stocks was down 1.2 percent in midday trading while the broad-based S&P 500 shed 0.8 percent.
+In New York, the Dow index of blue-chip stocks closed down 1.1 percent while the broad-based S&P 500 shed 0.8 percent.

 Europe's main indices ended the day in the red, as did most in Asia.